Blog

 Early Rolling And Fascial Tension

+Is your baby rolling early?
 Did you know that your baby’s milestones can be influenced by increased fascial tension, infant reflux and oral restrictions?

 Babies typically begin rolling over from back to tummy and tummy to back between 4-6 months.
 However, early rolling (before 4 months) can sometimes be a sign of increased fascial tension.